 The Governor’s office announced on March 25 an order allowing all schools who want to adopt the new 3-feet minimum distancing recommendation by the CDC to do so effective immediately.
+Schools must still adhere to the Washington State Department of Health k-12 2020-2021 reopening guidance.
 In order to limit transmission, masking and proper ventilation must still occur in the shorter distancing option.
 This allows opportunity for full-time in person learning in schools that can distance and maintain other mitigation measures.
-Dr. Amy Person, health officer for Benton and Franklin counties, is working on messaging for the school districts and it will be released publicly after distribution.
+Note, the definition of a close contact has not changed and is still 6-ft for a cumulative 15 minutes or more within any 24 hour period.

 The Tools to Prepare for Provision of In-Person Learning among K-12 Students at Public and Private Schools during the COVID-19 Pandemic document reflects revised metrics to inform local decisions on in-person learning, and includes revisions to the previous metrics identified by DOH.